taranjeet/open-edx-proposals/oeps/oep-0025-proc-incremental-improvements.rst

 Motivation
 ==========

-There are often relatively straightforward changes to the Open edX code base which prove difficult to accomplish due to the sheer amount of code involved.
+There are often relatively straightforward changes to the Open edX codebase which prove difficult to accomplish due to the sheer amount of code involved.
 These are not major new features or complex refactorings of the code, but rather things like: